aldernero/sketchy/README.md

 Sketchy is a framework for making generative art in Go.
 It is inspired by [vsketch](https://github.com/abey79/vsketch) and [openFrameworks](https://github.com/openframeworks/openFrameworks).
 It uses [gg](https://github.com/fogleman/gg) for drawing and the [ebiten](https://github.com/hajimehoshi/ebiten) game engine for the GUI.
 It's designed to provide controls (sliders) via simple JSON that can be used within a familiar `update()` and `draw()` framework to enable quick iteration on designs.

-The [Getting Started](docs/getting-started.md) is a good place to start, and even walk through creating a "Hello Circle" sketch from scratch.
+The [Getting Started](docs/getting-started.md) guide is a good place to start, and even walk through creating a "Hello Circle" sketch from scratch.

 Sketchy is still very much in the alpha stage.
 Below is an example of what the framework looks like while running the "noise" example.